What You Should Know

 For tiered rate structures, the cost per kWh (kilowatt hour) increases per tier of increased energy usage.
 However, with a Time-of-use (TOU) rate structure, you will see rates vary per kWh, depending on the time of day, season, and day type (weekday or weekend/holiday).
 As of 2019, everyone will be automatically enrolled in the TOU program.

 The advantage of having solar is that you can utilize this rate schedule to maximize the value of the power sent to your utility, thus quickly building your credits and decreasing the cost of those credits you pull back at night.

-By switching to TOU-D-A, you will greatly maximize the value of power sent to SCE during the day and decrease the cost to pull it back at night.
+By switching to TOU-D-4-9PM, you will greatly maximize the value of power sent to SCE during the evening and decrease the cost to pull it back at night.